 Social work is a career committed to improving the lives of all people.
 It can be working with individuals in a variety of settings, or on a broader level to impact increased quality of life for all people through advocacy.
 Augusta University offers a Bachelor of Social Work (BSW) degree in social work that is fully accredited by the Council on Social Work Education.

 The distinction of the Augusta University Social Work Program comes in small interactive courses with individual mentoring taught by social workers with considerable practice experience.
 The Social Work program is designed to prepare students for generalist social work practice upon graduation.
-Coursework also prepares students with the groundwork to pursue and succeed in an MSW graduate programs or other graduate or professional programs.
+Coursework also prepares students with the groundwork to pursue and succeed in an MSW graduate program or other graduate or professional program.

 Students earning the BSW degree at Augusta University are eligible for:

 Advanced standing in Masters of Social Work programs